whatjakecodes/whatjakecodes.github.io/blogs/method-object-refactor-pattern.md

 ### Post-demonstration thoughts

-One may be wondering what the point here is.
+So, what is the point here?

-One moved the code to a private class?
+The code was moved to a private class?
 A "method object"?
-* Yes.
-There is boiler-plate involved in this pattern that can be annoying or confusing.
+* this pattern involves some boiler-plate, and it may be annoying or confusing.

-One spent hours reading & mentally-digesting the logic and re-organizing it?
+Mentally-digesting the logic and re-organizing it was required?
-* Yes.
-When working with legacy code, this is unavoidable.
+* When working with legacy code, this is usually unavoidable.

 Couldn't that logic have been improved without creating the method object?
 * Yes.
-Refer to the upside
+Refer to the upsides section below.

 ## Second: upsides

 ### Upside 1: Flexibility to use class-level fields

 Why use class-level fields?
-Because, then one doesn't have to write functions that pass the objects around.
+With class-level fields, methods/functions don't have to pass objects around.
-Method names can then focus on human-language words and phrasing.
+Method names can then focus on human-language-readable words and phrasing.

 So, in a method object, one can more easily and safely use class-level fields.
 Normally, in framework-level classes where the instantiated object is managed by a framework (e.g. a dependency injection graph),